AerospaceMark/MATPack/README.md

 setAllToMaster() % Checks out all of the packages within the userpath at the master
                  % branch

+forgetAllPackages() % Removes all of the packages in the userpath (Documents/MATLAB)
+                    % from the current MATLAB path
 ```

 # Working with Manifest Files